stelligent/dromedary/README.md

 	ParameterKey=ProdHostedZone,ParameterValue=.YOURHOSTEDZONE
 ```

 In the above example, you'll need to set the `YOURHOSTEDZONE` value to your Route53 hosted zone.
 See [Hosted Zones](https://console.aws.amazon.com/route53/home?region=us-east-1#hosted-zones:) for the hosted zones configured in your AWS account.

-You'll need to configure your own GitHub token by going to https://github.com/settings/tokens.
+To integrate with GitHub, AWS CodePipeline uses OAuth tokens.
+Generate your token at [GitHub](https://github.com/settings/tokens) and ensure you enable the following two scopes:
+* `admin:repo_hook`, which is used to detect when you have committed and pushed changes to the repository
+* `repo`, which is used to read and pull artifacts from public and private repositories into a pipeline

 Parameters | Description
 ---------- | ------------